raspberrypi/style-guide/style-guide.md

 *   GitHub
 *   GNU – the GNU Project.
 A recursive acronym: GNU is not UNIX.
 *   GNU Linux
 *   Google – Google trademark.
-Google's guidelines say you may not use the trademark as a verb, despite common usage; use *search [with Google]* or *search for* instead.
+Google's guidelines say you may not use the trademark as a verb, but common usage says we can ignore them wholesale on this.
+It's in the OED.
+That's good enough for me.
-*   GPIO - General-Purpose Input/Output
+*   GPIO – General-Purpose Input/Output
 *   GPIO Zero – GPIO Zero is the name of the project, but gpiozero is an acceptable alternative when referring to the module
 *   GPU – graphics processing unit
 *   grade – for school grades (USA), spell out first through ninth grade and use figures for 10th grade or higher.
 Try to keep a consistent format for ranges (see [Numerals and numbers](https://github.com/raspberrypilearning/style-guide/blob/master/style-guide.md#numerals-and-numbers) above).